stier-lab/Csik-etal-Functional-Ecology/README.md

 # Csik_etal_Functional_Ecology

-This repo is maintained by Stier Lab graduate student Samantha Csik (GitHub: [@samanthacsik](https://github.com/samanthacsik)) at the University of California, Santa Barbara in the Department of Ecology, Evolution, & Marine Biology.
+This repo is maintained by Samantha Csik (GitHub: [@samanthacsik](https://github.com/samanthacsik)) who completed her Master's thesis with in the Stier Lab at the University of California, Santa Barbara (Department of Ecology, Evolution, & Marine Biology).

 # Code